thorphil/test-structure-layout/README.md

 # Test structure layout
 Simple scripts to generate a probecard contact pattern and layout over a wafer for automated testing.

-The main use is to distribute completed structures over a wafer layout and capture their locations in file that can be supplied to an automated tester.
+The main use is to distribute completed structures over a wafer layout and capture their locations in file that can be supplied to an automated tester or other metrology tool.

 ## Example workflow: